brunovjk/odin-recipes/README.md

 ## Additional Pages

-In addition to serving as the home of Odin Recipes, this repository also showcases my learning projects (@brunovjk), with the potential for future additions.
+In addition to serving as the home of Odin Recipes, this repository also showcases @brunovjk's learning projects.

 ## Technologies Used